jones3kd/Anki-Korean-Lookup-Addon/README.md

 This is an add on that will let you define Korean words using online Korean dictionaries and translation resources and add the cards to anki.

 Work in Progress
-The functionality right now works only on the commandline adnd creates a resulting textfile separated by semicolons with the orginal Korean word, korean dictionary form, english definition, and hanja is there is any
+The functionality right now works only on the commandline and creates a textfile separated by semicolons with the orginal Korean word, korean dictionary form, english definition, and hanja is there is any.
+Right now I'm using this as a bases bfore I add support with Anki, plus anyone can use it right now to lookup Korean words and just import into Anki in the meantime. :D

 TODO:
 1.Add support for adding words directly into Anki.